wasny0ps/Ethernaut-Challenges/Challenges/Force/README.md

 }
 ```

 In the starting point, identify the contart address which is our target.
 Afterwards, send ether to target contract with ```selfdestruct()``` method.
 With help of selfdestruct, contracts can be deleted from the blockchain.
+Also, selfdestruct sends all remaining ether stored in the contract to a designated address.